osg-htc/operations/docs/ansible_intro.md

 operational services.
 Any SLA covered service for which OSGO has responsibility (and OASIS) can now be installed by any member of the operations staff.
 Furthermore, this mechanism provides a standard means to document a service instance in an easily readable and understandable way.

+### How it works

+Ansible, as implemented at Operations, provides a means to specify and build a VM.
+The VM host machine, Operating System, number of CPUs, amount of RAM and size of /usr/local are specified in a standard way on the master machine.
+Any data or configuration file